-I am preparing two advisory papers for local practitioners that draw upon my involvements since 2002 with organizational strategies and programs, businesses and products to build ‘resilience.’
-The papers will be posted here.
+I am preparing two new next practice synopsis papers for local practitioners of ‘resilience.’
+The papers draw upon my involvements since 2002 with organizational strategies, programs, and businesses that have been establishing this new practice area.
+The first paper is posted here.

 Then, by the mid-2000s, the same hazards-focused approach was adapted to address lesser understood risk exposures, such as climate change risk, under the banner of resilience.
 A few years later, the scope of the resilience agenda was expanded further, altogether beyond that of disaster risk reduction, to place focus on the capacity of communities to adapt and bounce back from a wider range of challenges, such as the local decline of an anchor industry.

-The second paper addresses the issue of business case development for resilience strategies, with particular reference to the whole-of-systems approach.
-Perhaps the greatest challenge confronting both hazards-focused and normative (i.e., CRF) approaches to resilience/risk management is developing the case for rational economic actors to assume the added costs associated with managing:
+The second paper will address the issue of business case development for resilience strategies, with particular reference to the whole-of-systems approach.
+Perhaps the greatest challenge confronting both hazards-focused and normative (i.e., CRF) approaches to resilience/risk management is creating a case for rational economic actors to assume the added costs associated with managing:

 i) long-term exposures (e.g., sea level rise)